Anticoagulant: Adverse effects

-Another potentially serious complication associated with heparin use is called heparin-induced thrombocytopenia (HIT).
-There are two distinct types of HIT 1) immune-mediated and 2) non-immune mediated.
+Another potentially severe complication associated with heparin use is called heparin-induced thrombocytopenia (HIT).
+There are two distinct types: HIT 1) immune-mediated and 2) non-immune-mediated.
 Immune-mediated HIT most commonly arises five to ten days after exposure to heparin.
-Pathogenesis of immune-mediated HIT is believed to be caused by heparin-dependent immunoglobulin antibodies binding to platelet factor 4/heparin complexes on platelets, leading to wide spread platelet activation.
+Pathogenesis of immune-mediated HIT is believed to be caused by heparin-dependent immunoglobulin antibodies binding to platelet factor 4/heparin complexes on platelets, leading to widespread platelet activation.

 Interactions

 Foods and food supplements with blood-thinning effects include nattokinase, lumbrokinase, beer, bilberry, celery, cranberries, fish oil, garlic, ginger, ginkgo, ginseng, green tea, horse chestnut, licorice, niacin, onion, papaya, pomegranate, red clover, soybean, St. John's wort, turmeric, wheatgrass, and willow bark.
 Many herbal supplements have blood-thinning properties, such as danshen and feverfew.
 Multivitamins that do not interact with clotting are available for patients on anticoagulants.

 However, some foods and supplements encourage clotting.
 These include alfalfa, avocado, cat's claw, coenzyme Q10, and dark leafy greens such as spinach.
-Excessive intake of aforementioned food should be avoided whilst taking anticoagulants or, if coagulability is being monitored, their intake should be kept approximately constant so that anticoagulant dosage can be maintained at a level high enough to counteract this effect without fluctuations in coagulability.
+Excessive intake of the food mentioned above should be avoided while taking anticoagulants, or if coagulability is being monitored, their intake should be kept approximately constant so that anticoagulant dosage can be maintained at a level high enough to counteract this effect without fluctuations in coagulability.

-Grapefruit interferes with some anticoagulant drugs, increasing the amount of time it takes for them to be metabolized out of the body, and so should be eaten with caution when on anticoagulant drugs.
+Grapefruit interferes with some anticoagulant drugs, increasing the time it takes for them to be metabolized out of the body, and should be eaten with caution when on anticoagulant drugs.

-Anticoagulants are often used to treat acute deep vein thrombosis.
+Anticoagulants are often used to treat acute deep-vein thrombosis.
 People using anticoagulants to treat this condition should avoid using bed rest as a complementary treatment because there are clinical benefits to continuing to walk and remaining mobile while using anticoagulants in this way.
 Bed rest while using anticoagulants can harm patients in circumstances in which it is not medically necessary.

 Types

-A number of anticoagulants are available.
+Several anticoagulants are available.
 Warfarin, other coumarins, and heparins have long been used.
-Since the 2000s, a number of agents have been introduced that are collectively referred to as directly acting oral anticoagulants (DOACs), previously named novel oral anticoagulants (NOACs) or non-vitamin K antagonist oral anticoagulants.
-These agents include direct thrombin inhibitor (dabigatran) and factor Xa inhibitor (rivaroxaban, apixaban, betrixaban and edoxaban) and they have been shown to be as good or possibly better than the coumarins with less serious side effects.
-The newer anticoagulants (NOACs/DOACs), are more expensive than the traditional ones and should be used with care in patients with kidney problems.
+Since the 2000s, several agents have been introduced that are collectively referred to as direct oral anticoagulants (DOACs), previously named novel oral anticoagulants (NOACs) or non-vitamin K antagonist oral anticoagulants.
+These agents include direct thrombin inhibitor (dabigatran) and factor Xa inhibitor (rivaroxaban, apixaban, betrixaban and edoxaban), and they have been shown to be as good or possibly better than the coumarins with less serious side effects.
+The newer anticoagulants (NOACs/DOACs) are more expensive than the traditional ones and should be used in caring for patients with kidney problems.